cowuake/dynalogdown/README.md

 # Dynalogdown

 If you're not among those being supplied with the link to this repository, you might probably look elsewhere.
 Otherwise, enjoy this freaky tool...
-Nothing to be proud of! :'D

 ## Usage